-Imagine how much better things could be if there was a tool that ensured you were making the best possible decisions, day in and day out?
+Imagine how much better your life would be if there were a way to make the best possible decisions, day in and day out?

 Well, there is and it’s called critical thinking.

-Learning to master the skills of critical thinking can have a profound impact on nearly every aspect of your life.
+Learning to master the skill of critical thinking can have a profoundly positive impact on nearly every aspect of your life.

 Over time, the definition of critical thinking has evolved.

 Most definitions of critical thinking are fairly complex and best understood by philosophy majors or psychologists.

 For example, the Foundation for Critical Thinking, a nonprofit think tank, offers this definition:

 “Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”